 Lead in drinking water is rarely the sole cause of lead poisoning, but it can add to a person's total lead exposure.
 All potential sources of lead in the household should be identified and removed, replaced or reduced.

-PLEASE NOTE: An extension has been granted to collect 20 lead and copper samples as soon as possible starting January 2022.
-Results will be submitted by end of March 2022.
+PLEASE NOTE: An extension was granted to collect 20 lead and copper samples as soon as possible starting January 2022.
+The results are listed above.